weber-s/pyPSCF/docs/install.rst

 -  pandas https://pandas.pydata.org/
 -  cartopy http://scitools.org.uk/cartopy/

-The first fourth are quite heavily use and easy to install (or already install).
+The first fourth are quite heavily used and easy to install (or already installed).
 You can use pip to install them:

     pip install matplotlib numpy scipy pandas